HwangDongJun/CommitRanking/README.md

 # CommitRanking

-### It ranks the number of commit in the github repository of the designated personnel.
+### Rank the number of commits in the github repository of the specified user.

 1. Using Interface
 	- Rest API